 In this example, the --format=NT option specifies that we’re targeting NTLM hashes.

-When using Hashcat for a dictionary attack, you’ll need to provide the hash type using the -m flag.
+When using Hashcat for a dictionary attack, you must provide the hash type using the -m flag.
 For example, to crack MD5 hashes with a given wordlist, you’d use the following command:

 hashcat -m 0 -a 0 hashes.txt wordlist.txt